 Tankless Disadvantages (What is the downside)

-While efficient and cost-saving in the long run, tankless options have some drawbacks that should be considered before making the investment.
+While efficient and cost-saving in the long run, tankless options have some drawbacks that should be considered before investing.
 First, they come with higher upfront costs than traditional tank-style water heaters.
 New fuel lines may also be installed, and water softeners may be required in hard-water areas.

 However, the main disadvantage of tankless water heaters is their limited flow rate.
 Smaller tankless units may not be effective for larger households where multiple hot water taps are used simultaneously.
 Furthermore, compatibility with certain homes can pose a problem, as older homes may require extensive retrofitting to accommodate a tankless system.
 Lastly, maintenance requirements should also be considered, as regular cleaning and flushing are necessary for optimal performance.
 Despite these drawbacks, many homeowners find that the energy savings and long lifespan make a tankless water heater worth the investment in the long run.